 Want to help your little one take the time change in stride?
 Here’s how to “spring forward” without missing a beat.

 (For simplicity, this example uses a 7 a.m. wakeup and a 7 p.m. bedtime.
 Kids wake and go to bed at different times, so adjust as needed for your family’s habits.)

 Rise and shine

 The key to helping your child fall asleep at their normal bedtime on clock-change day is waking him up earlier that morning, and for a few mornings preceding the change.
 Here’s why: If he sleeps until his body's regular wakeup time (say, 7 a.m.) on clock-change day, the clock will read 8.
 If you try to put him to bed that night at 7 p.m., his regular bedtime, only 11 hours have elapsed since he woke up, and he’s not likely to be tired enough to go to sleep.

 This is especially true if he slept a bit later than normal that morning.
 DST occurs on a weekend, so many parents allow children to sleep later than normal.
 During the rest of the year, sleeping in up to an hour on weekends isn’t a big problem, but when you add the time change, things can quickly go awry.

-Starting last-minute?
+Starting at the last minute?
 No time to prep your child a couple of days before the time change?
 No problem.
 Just remember to wake your child at her normal wakeup time (not the adjusted time) on clock-change day.
 If she normally wakes at 7, get her up at 7 — her body will still think it’s 6 a.m., so she’ll probably still be snoozing, and she’ll be tired, because she “lost” an hour of sleep.
 But she will be ready to snooze at her regular bedtime that night.
-And you won’t have a wide-awake kid bouncing off the walls while you’re trying to watch Weekend Update on DVR.
+And you won’t have a wide-awake kid bouncing off the walls while you’re trying to unwind.

 Daylight Saving Time, done!